 Entrepreneurs can’t always just shake hands with their target audience members and get to know them.
 Research is often necessary.

-You should study consumer behavior so you know how to create, market, and sell your Knowledge Commerce products effectively.
+You should study consumer behavior so you know how to create, market, and sell your digital products effectively.
 The more data you gather, the better your decisions become.

 Imagine, for instance, that you’re creating an online course for people who want to learn how to play the guitar.
 You would probably enjoy more success if you knew several things about your target market: